Help For the Paying Parent/NRP

-- As an NRP you are legally obliged to report certain changes, including any change of address.
-Other details may be mandatory to report depending on the scheme that you are assessed under..
+- As an NRP you are legally obliged to report certain changes, including a change of address or a change to income (if your assessment is calculated on 'current income').

 - Changes to maintenance cannot be made retrospectively.
 If there are changes that will benefit you, you must report them immediately.
-Verification of the change must be submitted to CSA/CMS in order for the recalculation to proceed.
+Verification of the change must be submitted in order for the recalculation to proceed.
 Any reported change in circumstance that has not been substantiated with the required evidence will be rejected.

-- Any calculation, or refusal to calculate maintenance that is disputed, must be referred to the Mandatory Reconsideration process within 30 days of the decision being notified to you.
+- To dispute any calculation, or refusal to calculate maintenance, you must request a Mandatory Reconsideration within 30 days of the decision being notified to you.
 Without asking for the Mandatory Reconsideration you cannot take your case to a Tribunal.

-- CSA or CMS may enforce debts as they believe are due.
+- CMS may enforce debts that are deemed due.
 The onus remains on you to demonstrate, with evidence, that the debt is not valid.